 8. 3D Housing 05 – Milan Design Week

 A collaboration between engineering firm Arup and architecture studio CLS Architetti, and 3D printed by CyBe Construction; this stylish 3D printed house, named ‘3D Housing 05’, exhibited at Milan Design Week following its construction in November 2018.

-The house, built in a week on a Milan square using recycled concrete, is around 100 square meters and contains a living area, bedroom, kitchen, bathroom and roof terrace.
-Prominent 3D printed house company CyBe Construction created the house with their concrete 3D printer; able to print a single wall in between 60 to 90 minutes.
+The 3D printed home, built in a week on a Milan square using recycled concrete, is around 100 square meters and contains a living area, bedroom, kitchen, bathroom and roof terrace.
+Prominent 3D printed house constructor CyBe Construction created the house with their concrete 3D printer; able to print a single wall in between 60 to 90 minutes.

-3D Printed House Advantages – Five Reasons Why 3D Printed Houses Would Benefit Us
+Part 2: 3D Printed House Advantages – Five 3D Printed House Benefits